Bristol Museum & Art Gallery tells the story of our world in every display, from the beginning of time to the present day.

 In the Eastern Art Gallery, see a stunning array of ceramics, carvings and glass from ancient China and Japan.
 Immerse yourself in the beauty of one of the best collections of Chinese glass outside Asia.

 There are lots of brilliant hands-on areas for you to discover together.
 Explore the family-friendly activity areas, including the new under 7s play area - Curiosity.
-Journey around the museum with one of our colourful trails or get arty at one of our hands-on activity days.
+Journey around the museum with one of their colourful trails or get arty at one of their hands-on activity days.

 - Free Entry